grindars/tablette/README.md

 * data-key - for tbody/tr/td.

 Options which are set by blocks accepts:
-* |member, index| - for row and cell inside body element.
+* |member, index| - for row and column inside body element.
 * |collection, klass = nil| - for table, header and footer (and all nested elements)
 * Same for body.